 ( This image was taken at Tuft's park downtown Pinehurst)

 Look for quality:

-With a professional, you will get consistently beautiful images throughout your entire session.
+With a professional, you will get consistently beautiful images throughout your entire session and not just a couple of noice images with the rest of them being mediocre..
 Also, when looking at a photographer’s portfolio, make sure to look at their posing.
-Are the moms posed in a flattering way?
-Do you see women of different sizes and shapes and do you feel like they are shown in the most flattering way?
-Do you like their expressions?
+Are the poses flattering for their body types?
+Do you see a variety of poses or is it the same thing over and over again?
+Do you see curvy moms?

 ( this image is an example of a maternity boudoir/ fine art boudoir session.
 Taken in Vass, NC)